Gedichter/medical_record_search_engine/README.md

 1. git clone

 2. open the [index/DownloadFiles.ipynb](index/DownloadFiles.ipynb), paste password, run the notebook to retrieve pre-computed index files and models; please note that this is a necessary step as MIMIC data is sensitive.
+If you did not receive a password, you can also compute these files yourself by following steps 3-5.

 3. Paste MIMIC data (only NOTEEVENTS.csv needed) into the [data/](data) folder.